 In May 2014, the FASB issued ASU 2014-09, Revenue from Contracts with Customers (Topic 606) ("ASU-2014-09") which provides a single comprehensive model for recognizing revenue from contracts with customers and supersedes existing revenue recognition guidance.
 The new standard requires that a company recognize revenue when it transfers promised goods or services to customers in an amount that reflects the consideration the company expects to receive in exchange for those goods or services.
 Companies will need to use more judgment and estimates than under the guidance currently in effect, including estimating the amount of variable revenue to recognize over each identified performance obligation.
 Additional disclosures will be required to help users of financial statements understand the nature, amount and timing of revenue and cash flows arising from contracts.
-In July 2015, the FASB approved a one year deferral of ASU 2014-09 making it effective for annual reporting periods beginning on or after December 15, 2017 while also providing for early adoption but not before the original effective date.
+In August 2015, the FASB issued ASU 2015-14, Revenue from Contracts with Customers (Topic 606): Deferral of the Effective Date, to defer the effective date of ASU 2014-09 by one year, making it effective for annual reporting periods beginning after December 15, 2017 while also providing for early adoption but not before the original effective date.
 The Company is currently evaluating the impact of adopting this new guidance on its consolidated financial statements.

 In February 2015, the FASB issued ASU 2015-02, Amendments to the Consolidation Analysis ("ASU 2015-02").
 ASU 2015-02 amends the consolidation guidance for VIEs and general partners' investments in limited partnerships and modifies the evaluation of whether limited partnerships and similar legal entities are VIEs or voting interest entities.
 ASU 2015-02 is effective for interim and annual reporting periods beginning after December 15, 2015, with early adoption permitted.
-The Company is currently evaluating the impact of adopting this new guidance on the consolidated financial statements.
+The Company is currently evaluating the impact of adopting this new guidance on its consolidated financial statements.

 In April 2015, the FASB issued ASU 2015-03, Imputation of Interest: Simplifying the Presentation of Debt Issuance Costs ("ASU 2015-03").
 ASU 2015-03 requires that debt issuance costs related to a recognized debt liability be presented in the balance sheet as a direct deduction from the carrying amount of that debt liability, consistent with debt discounts.
 The guidance is effective for reporting periods beginning after December 15, 2015 and interim periods within those fiscal years with early adoption permitted.
 ASU 2015-03 should be applied on a retrospective basis, wherein the balance sheet of each period presented should be adjusted to reflect the effects of adoption.
-The Company is currently evaluating the impact of adopting this new guidance on the consolidated financial statements.
+The Company is still evaluating the impact of adopting this new guidance on its consolidated financial statements.